A Closer Look at the Specialties Available in Diagnostic Medical Sonography

 Specialties in Sonography

-Which Career Path is the Best Match for you?
+Which Specialty is the Best Match for you?

 The American Registry for Diagnostic Medical Sonography (ARDMS) offers five different specialty credentials in sonography, which correspond to a main exam and different specialty exams.
 There are also a variety of non-clinical career paths available to working sonographers.